How to understand radargrams. learn it

 Radargrams won’t show underground tunnel as a sharply bordered rectangle; the ceiling will be well recognizable, sometimes sidewalls will be indicated and only rarely a bottom is shown.
 Moreover, the georadar image under the ceiling becomes deformed as reflections deflect upwards (because electromagnetic wave is several times faster in the free-air than in solid media).
 After passing through the ceiling, the wave arrives to the tunnel bottom much sooner than through the rock.
 This helps making subsurface object more apparent.

 Hyperbola reflections occur on the edge of significant objects because of conical antenna radiation pattern: GPR is not yet over the object but already receives a reflection from it.
 However, the wave travels longer path so it takes longer time.
 Nevertheless, the object is projected right under the transmitter/receiver position.
-Thus, the reflection records into greater depth than is the actual depth of the object – and a hyperbola is being plotted.
+Thus, the reflection is recorded into greater depth than is the actual depth of the object – and a hyperbola is being plotted.

 Depth axes are lining both sides of the radargram.
 GPR records time of wave reflection arrival.
 Values in nanoseconds occupy the left side of the radargram.
 Distance values, automatically calculated based on characteristic values for the velocity of wave propagation in model materials, are given in meters as depths on the right side of the radargrams.
 The wave velocity can also be estimated from the shape of hyperbola reflection (if they are present in the image).